 In 1969 he joined a small artists co-op to become an art pioneer in the now fashionable SoHo district of New York.
-As a reorganization president he converted this co-op on West Broadway into one of the earliest alternative exhibition spaces for emerging artists.
-His first solo exhibition was there in 1970.
-It consisted of paintings influenced by his investigations at Yale of children's art development.
+As a president he converted this small co-op on West Broadway into one of the earliest alternative exhibition spaces for emerging artists.
+His first solo exhibition there, was in 1970.
+It consisted of paintings influenced by his investigations and research at Yale of children's art development.

 From Razor, Lembeck launched a successful exhibition career with timely and unique work.
 This work was originally inspired by children's art, primitive art, graffiti and the harsh physical environment of New York.
 It then evolved into a synthesized art of its own.
 That evolution now spans more than three decades and includes environmental work, installations, collaborations with other artists as well as individual exhibitions with professional galleries and institutions.

-In 1986, looking for fresh inspiration, a change of environmental pace and natural surroundings, Lembeck and family moved to Sanibel Island, Florida.
+In 1986, looking for fresh inspiration, a change of environmental pace and natural surroundings, Lembeck and family moved to their property adjacent to J.N."Ding" Darling National Wildlife Refuge on Sanibel Island, Florida.
+It was near the first property they purchased in 1977.
 He steadily commuted and maintained studios in Florida and New York until 1990.